 Going early in the morning just as it opens is a novel way to begin a day.
 At this time, the crowds are usually thinner and the light is particularly fabulous as the sun creeps over the surrounding Andean spires.
 As you explore this UNESCO World Heritage Site, ponder the ingenuity of the Inca people, who built this city in the clouds without using any cement or mortar – just precision measurements to ensure every block fit perfectly together.
 The innovation and artistry of the Incas is made all the more incredible by the fact that they managed to construct this isolated citadel without the use of the wheel or written language.

-If you are interested in private tours to Machu Picchu, discuss your options with the Kuoda team, who can advise on the different ways and best times to visit.
+If you are interested in a Machu Picchu luxury tour, discuss your options with the Kuoda team, who can advise on the different ways and best times to visit.

 Two Ways of Getting to Machu Picchu

 Don’t let time restrictions or a lack of fitness prevent you from visiting the famous Inca complex; we can arrange luxury tours to Machu Picchu too.
 Arrive in style via train – we can even secure you first-class seats – from Cusco or the Sacred Valleyto Aguas Calientes, the town nearest Machu Picchu.
 The total journey time will take around three and a half to four hours.
 From Aguas Calientes, hop on a shuttle bus, which takes just 20 minutes to reach the site.
 Please pay attention to the conservation regulations of the sanctuary as detailed on your ticket.